If you like brownies and cinnamon rolls, then my Cinnamon Roll Bars are for you!

 I’m not usually one to bake with Crisco or vegetable shortening—unless it’s pie crust we’re talking about—but in my efforts to conserve ingredients like butter, I’ve been experimenting with other pantry staples I don’t use quite as frequently.

 I actually did try making these bars with butter, and though still delicious, the texture is just not the same.
 With butter, these Cinnamon Roll Bars are more like a cookie bar.
 But with Crisco, they transform into cinnamon brownies.

 Remember that scene in The Help (2011) when Minnie tells Celia that Crisco is a miracle product for just about anything imaginable?

 Well, I’m not going to tell you to go rub some Crisco on your face, but when it comes to these bars, it’s definitely Crisco all the way!

-I highly recommend using an offset spatula to spread the Cinnamon Roll Bar batter into your baking dish.
+I highly recommend using an offset spatula to spread this batter into your baking dish.
 It’s a really thick, creamy batter, and an offset spatula will help you spread it evenly and quickly, something you just can’t do as precisely with any other tool.

 Here’s my favorite offset spatula on Amazon [aff. link].
 I’m telling you, invest in this inexpensive tool, and you’ll be amazed at how often you use it!

-Make these Cinnamon Roll Bars as a delicious dessert to look forward to, or enjoy them as a sweet mid-day pick-me-up during these long days at home.
+Make these bars as a delicious dessert to look forward to, or enjoy them as a sweet mid-day pick-me-up during these long days at home.

 And if you’re like me, you may even find yourself sneaking a bar or two for breakfast before your four-year-old wakes up and gets you in trouble… 😆❣️😋